MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8.md

 ---
 layout: tutorial
-title: Adding the MobileFirst Platform Foundation SDK to Windows 10 UWP Applications
+title: Adding the MobileFirst Platform Foundation SDK to Windows 8.1 Universal Applications
-breadcrumb_title: Windows 10 UWP SDK
+breadcrumb_title: Windows 8.1 Universal SDK
-relevantTo: [windows10]
+relevantTo: [windows8]
-weight: 5
+weight: 4
 ---
 ## Overview
 In this tutorial you will learn how to add the MobileFirst Native SDK using Nuget to either a new or existing Windows 8.1 Universal application.
 You will also learn how to configure the MobileFirst Server to recognize the application, as well as find information about the MobileFirst configuration files that are added to the project.